 |Virgin Australia Velocity Frequent Flyer||3:1|

 There are also other interesting ways for you to spend your points.
-One of those is the SPG Moments program.
+One of those is the Marriott Bonvoy Moments program.
 Some of the events they offer a set price are:

-- Watch a Cubs game at Wrigley Field from the SPG Luxury Suite
+- Watch a Cubs game at Wrigley Field from the Marriott Bonvoy Luxury Suite

-- Enjoy an exclusive dinner at The French Laundry with Chef Thomas Keller
+- Savor an Unforgettable Private Dinner at Michelin Star Restaurant The French Laundry + Meet Chef Thomas Keller

-For one of the most expensive uses of points, here’s an article by Dan, of the website Dan’s Deals, who won an auction to throw out the ceremonial first pitch before Game 7 of the World Series at Wrigley Field for 1,060,500 Starpoints (the equivalent of over 3 million points in the current program).
+For one of the most expensive uses of points, here’s an article by Dan, of the website Dan’s Deals, who won an auction to throw out the ceremonial first pitch before Game 7 of the World Series at Wrigley Field for 1,060,500 Starpoints (the equivalent of over 3 million Bonvoy points).

-I kept this card because I still found Starpoints to be really useful due to their value and flexibility.
-The ability to transfer points to airlines is a huge bonus but the earning on everyday spend on this card was cut 33% when the merger between SPG and Marriott’s rewards programs were completed.
+I’ve held onto this card for a long time because I found Starpoints to be really useful due to their value and flexibility.
+The ability to transfer points to airlines is a huge bonus but the earning on everyday spend on this card was cut 33% when the merger between SPG and Marriott’s rewards programs was completed.
 This is no longer a great card to use for everyday spending like it once was.
+So why keep it?

-As far as how to use your points, for years I hoarded Starpoints I earned with this card.
-I always felt there would be some exotic destination I would want to travel to and I would transfer Starpoints to the airline for the fancy seats on the flights.
-With limited vacation time, I’ve realized I have enough points and it was time to start spending my Starpoints.
 Luckily, I’ve found that using points for hotel stays can also be a great value.
-I wish we could stay somewhere for 5 nights more often, so I could take advantage of the fifth night free on reward stays like I did at the Sheraton New York.
+I wish we could stay somewhere for 5 nights more often, so I could take advantage of the fifth night free on reward stays like I did at the Residence Inn Times Square New York.